Rebecca Nurse Homestead

-The Rebecca Nurse Homestead is centered on a historic colonial house built ca. 1678 located at 149 Pine Street, Danvers, Massachusetts.
+The Rebecca Nurse Homestead is centered on a historic colonial house built ca. 1700 located at 149 Pine Street, Danvers, Massachusetts.
 It had many additions through the years, eventually being historically restored and turned into a museum in 1909.
 Today it is owned and operated by the Danvers Alarm List Company, a volunteer non-profit organization of Revolutionary War reenactors, and is part of the Salem Village Historic District.
-It is named in honor of Rebecca Nurse an elderly woman accused and executed in the Salem witch trials of 1692.
-She lived on the homestead property, although not in this house, which later came into the hands of some of her descendants.
+It is named in honor of resident Rebecca Nurse an elderly woman accused and executed in the Salem witch trials of 1692.